xvitaly/srcrepair/docs/source/faq.rst

 No, but do not use this program with any running VAC-protected game.

-.. index:: faq, report issue, report bug, feature request
+.. index:: report issue, report bug, feature request
 .. _faq-opinion:

 How I can report bug or create a new feature request?